knative/docs/docs/eventing/getting-started.md

 1. Make a HTTP request to the broker.
 To show the various types of events you can send, you will make three requests:
-    - To make the first request, which creates an event that has the `type` `greeting`, run the following in the SSH terminal:
+    - To make the first request, which creates an event that has the `type` `greeting`, run the following in the shell:
        ```
        curl -v "http://broker-ingress.knative-eventing.svc.cluster.local/event-example/default" \
          -X POST \